ChristianVaikona/CFB_NFL_Draft_Predictions/README.md

 ## 📊 Current Status (October 2025)

 - CURRENTLY IN MIDTERM WEEK
+(Have been studying since last week; Progress should return by next Monday Oct.
+20)

 - Collected 2021 NCAA season data (Passing, Rushing, Receiving) and 2023 NFL Draft data
 - Loaded and validated datasets in Pandas